-From Reactive to Proactive: Maneuver your workforce strategy for upcoming disruption
+30 Oct From Reactive to Proactive: Maneuver your workforce strategy for upcoming disruption

 Workforce strategy planning in today’s market comes with a variety of challenges, even for the most seasoned leaders looking to improve their talent strategy.
-Beyond a wildly fluctuating market oversaturated with hyped up keywords and trends lies a real shift in how organizations engage with their extended workforce and perhaps more importantly, how talent now approaches the organizations it wants to work with
+Beyond a wildly fluctuating market oversaturated with hyped up keywords and trends lies a real shift in how organizations engage with their extended workforce and perhaps more importantly, how talent now approaches the organizations it wants to work with.

 For example, AI has permanently impacted all aspects of work, and the pandemic has permanently shifted the parameters of how quickly businesses need to pivot when changes occur and how workers respond.
 All that and so much more should be considered when building out a plan.

 Extended workers are typically highly skilled in their respective areas and can be deployed almost instantly to address complex situations.
 This segment of the workforce should be regarded as a primary solution to tackle some of the more complex problems many organizations face but may not have the internal expertise to handle.
-You can
+You can listen to our latest webinar to get more insights into the value the extended workforce brings.

 In reality, our latest research shows that while most leaders agree that the extended workforce is a good solution, many employers struggle in uniting their leadership goals and involvement and their actual talent needs and subsequent strategies in ways which drive results that lead to future-proofing their organization against unknowns.